-F13.1R Assessments under controlled conditions, including examinations, shall normally take place on a University campus or at a venue determined by the University for the whole cohort of students taking that assessment including at the University's partner institutions.
-It is the student's responsibility to attend
+- F13.1R Assessments under controlled conditions, including examinations, shall normally take place on a University campus or at a venue determined by the University for the whole cohort of students taking that assessment, including at the University's partner institutions.
+It is the student's responsibility to attend examinations and assessments under controlled conditions.
+No student shall have the right to take any assessment off campus and permission to do so is at the discretion of the University. - F13.2P Assessments under controlled conditions taken off campus have security implications and the associated administrative costs are considerable.
+Such permission may be granted only where the assessment is: - a. the resit; and - b. due to take place in late summer (normally August, September or early October); and - c. it can be arranged at a British Council Office.

-- F13.2P Assessments under controlled conditions taken off campus have security implications and the associated administrative costs are considerable.
-The Executive Dean of the faculty concerned may grant an international fee paying student permission to take an assessment under controlled conditions off campus.
-Such permission may be granted only where the assessment is: - a. the resit; and - b. due to take place in late summer (normally August, September or early October); and - c. it can be arranged at a British Council Office. - F13.3P The Executive Dean of the faculty concerned may grant exchange students participating in an academic exchange arrangement permission to take an assessment under controlled conditions off campus.
-Such permission may only be granted where the assessment: - a. is the resit, and - b. is due to take place in late summer (normally August, September or early October); and - c. can be arranged at one of the other institutions participating in the exchange. - F13.4P A student other than those covered by F13.2P and F13.3P will not normally be permitted to take an assessment under controlled conditions off campus.
-Permission will only be granted in very exceptional circumstances and can be given only by the Academic Registrar.
-Individual convenience, the avoidance of travel back to the University, and the fact that the student has already left the country or the area will not of themselves normally constitute exceptional circumstances.
-The Academic Registrar may give permission for an assessment under controlled conditions to take place other than at a British Council Office or an institution participating in an exchange. - F13.5P A student enquiring about taking an assessment under controlled conditions off campus under the above provisions should be informed that the location off campus is subject to university approval, that a fee and expenses will be charged and that, for any student not paying an international rate fee or on an academic exchange, individual convenience, the avoidance of travel back to the University, or the fact that the student has already left the country or the area will not of themselves normally constitute exceptional circumstances.

-- F13.6P A student seeking permission to take an assessment under controlled conditions off campus under the above provisions must apply in writing to the Faculty Academic Registrar of the faculty responsible for the award on which he or she is registered as early as possible and normally not less than 6 weeks before the scheduled date of the assessment.
-The application must be in writing supported by relevant documentary evidence. - F13.7P The Faculty Academic Registrar should assess whether secure arrangements can be made in time and whether fees and expenses can be recouped from the student before the date of the assessment.
+- F13.3P Exchange students participating in an academic exchange arrangement may be granted permission to take an assessment under controlled conditions off campus.
+Such permission may only be granted where the assessment: - a. is the resit, and - b. is due to take place in late summer (normally August, September or early October); and - c. can be arranged at one of the other institutions participating in the exchange. - F13.4P A student enquiring about taking an assessment under controlled conditions off campus under the above provisions should be informed that the location off campus is subject to university approval, that a fee and expenses will be charged and that, for any student not paying an international rate fee or on an academic exchange, individual convenience, the avoidance of travel back to the University, or the fact that the student has already left the country or the area will not of themselves normally constitute exceptional circumstances. - F13.5P A student seeking permission to take an assessment under controlled conditions off campus under the above provisions must apply in writing to Central Exams and Timetabling (CETTS) as early as possible and before the published deadline.
+The application must be in writing supported by relevant documentary evidence. - F13.6P CETTS will assess whether secure arrangements can be made in time and whether fees and expenses can be recouped from the student before the date of the assessment.
 Taking account of time zone differences, the assessment shall normally be timed to coincide with the scheduled time of the assessment on the University campus and so as to prevent any possibility of communication between candidates at different centres.
 In order to ensure security, a student taking an assessment under controlled conditions off campus will not be permitted to retain the question paper at the end of the assessment.
 The paper will be supplied at a later date.
 Under no circumstances should the student be permitted or asked to make the arrangements him or herself although he/she can be consulted on the location where there is more than one British Council Office or partner exchange institution participating in the exchange in the country concerned.
-Arrangements for the assessment shall not be commenced until the fee has been received. - F13.8P The Faculty Academic Registrar shall forward the request and supporting documentation to the Executive Dean or Academic Registrar as appropriate.
-This shall be accompanied by an estimation of whether secure arrangements can be made, what those arrangements would be and a statement of the arrangements for the recovery of the fee and expenses. - F13.9P The Executive Dean or Academic Registrar shall make a decision and notify the Faculty Academic Registrar who will be responsible for making the arrangements, notifying the faculty responsible for the module or unit of study (if different) and for invoicing the student.
-The student must pay the fee before the scheduled date of the examination and pay any additional costs associated with the invigilation or organisation of the examination or assessment.
-A student who does not pay the fee will not be permitted to take the examination off campus and a student who does not pay the fee and/or any additional expenses will be treated as a debtor.
+Arrangements for the assessment shall not be commenced until the fee has been received.

-F13.10 Fees and expenses
+F13.7 Fees and expenses